networked-aframe/networked-aframe/docs/Tutorial: Create your first Networked-Aframe experience.md

 </script>
 ```

-Refresh those browsers and your scene should be starting to take shape! (albeit with a [completely white environment](https://c1.staticflickr.com/8/7405/11599367004_2f03c315fb_b.jpg)).
+Refresh those browsers and your scene should be starting to take shape (albeit with a [completely white environment](https://c1.staticflickr.com/8/7405/11599367004_2f03c315fb_b.jpg)).

 ## Environment

-To spruce your world up a bit add the following assets:
+To spruce up your world add the following HTML tags:

 ```html
 <!-- Add to bottom of the a-assets tag -->